Peeling the Onion

 Written for Father’s Day by poetryplusuk

-red like the face of a maiden.
+red like the cheeks of a maiden.

-turned over by startled buffalo,
+It was there the harrow turned over by startled buffalo,

-as the flection of setting sun
+with the reflection of setting sun

 Standing on the bank I was speechless in admiration,

-as you plastered the wound with mud and kept on ploughing.
+you plastered the wound with mud and kept on ploughing.

 You took care of my baby girl and the divorcee’s revenge ,